 Advertised price is for a set departure during the month and will vary accordingly to travel date.
-Please consult your travel agent for more information.
+Please consult your travel agent for more information or alternative travel dates

 Package prices unless indicated on the offer are per person sharing, for the full duration of stay & include return flights & approximate taxes ex OR Tambo International Airport, accommodation & return resort transfers.
 Package offers exclude meals & drinks not indicated, items of a personal nature, medical & travel insurance.
 Peak season surcharges & block out dates may apply.
 Prices are correct at the time of publishing, however are subject to change due to currency fluctuations, rate increases & availability.
 Supplier terms & conditions may apply.
 These offers may be withdrawn at any time without notice.
 Service fees apply.
 Errors & omissions excepted.

 Prices are “ best price from” – based on the best price for travel during a particular month (on the cheapest departure dates of each month), including quota based discounts – these price are by no means guaranteed, nor do they replace a quote – they are merely there to give you a price indication.

 The Olympic Games were spawned in ancient Greece, along with democracy and the fundamentals of philosophy, science and mathematics.
 The Greek civilisation is renowned for contributing many of the cultural building blocks that western civilisation is founded on.